Common Cook Islands Trust Funding Errors

 About the Author

-Gideon Alper focuses his practice on asset protection planning, including Cook Islands trusts, offshore LLC structures, and domestic strategies for individuals facing litigation exposure.
-He previously served as an attorney with the IRS Office of Chief Counsel in their international business division, giving him a unique perspective on cross-border planning and compliance.
-A graduate of Emory University Law School (with Honors), Gideon has advised thousands of clients on asset protection over more than fifteen years of practice.
-He has been quoted by CNN, Fox Business, the Wall Street Journal, and the Daily Business Review.
+Gideon Alper focuses on asset protection planning, including Cook Islands trusts, offshore LLCs, and domestic strategies for individuals facing litigation exposure.
+He previously served as an attorney with the IRS Office of Chief Counsel in the Large Business and International Division.
+J.D. with honors from Emory University.